Reviewable/Reviewable/docs/repositories.md

 When you have one or more repositories with individual `settings.yaml` files, you may use a master repository that will determine default settings for all repositories that belong to an organization.
 These settings can be overriden in the `overrides` object of the master `settings.yaml` file.

 The `overrides` property has two children.
-The `repositories` object is a list of repositories that will apply the settings specified in the yaml file.
+The `repositories` object is a list of repositories that will apply the settings specified in the `settings` property of this override.
 The list of repositories may be a list of strings or `fnmatch` (glob) patterns.
-For example, if you would like to apply default settings for any repository whose name begins with `dev`, you may use the following setting in your master `settings.yaml` file:
+For example, if you would like to apply default settings for any repository whose name begins with `dev` or `fire`, you may use the following setting in your master `settings.yaml` file:

 ```yaml
 default-review-style: one-per-commit